ycy-0510/chengren-tree-hole-forum/README.md

 5. Open a Pull Request

 ## Other Resources

 ### WS Server

 This project includes a WebSocket server for real-time features.
 The server is located in the `ws_server` directory.

 ### CMS (Content Management System)

-This project also includes a simple CMS for managing posts and users.
+This project also includes a simple CMS for managing posts.
 The CMS is located in the `agent` directory.

 ## 📧 Contact